You Earned a Ticket!

 Suddenly, school districts had no local control over the amount of money available to fund their schools.
 Among the unintended consequences of Proposition 13, it centralized power over the education system in Sacramento.
 The state legislature and the governor became responsible for determining how funding would be distributed to districts.
 School boards, once powerful and independent, were left with the narrower job of playing the hand dealt to them by fate and the state.

 Another provision of Proposition 13 insulated property owners from higher taxes by freezing assessed values, allowing them to rise at a maximum annual rate of 2% regardless of their actual market value.
 Existing owners of residential and commercial property benefited enormously from this provision, as the market value of their property skyrocketed at a compound growth rate of about 6% and rent rose by 8%.
-The median value of a California home in 1977 was about $62,000.
+The median listed value of a California home in 1980 was about $84,500.
 In 2022 it was about $834,000.
 (For more on Proposition 13, continue to Lesson 8.4.)

 Politics shifted along with funding control

-Public schools in California are often thought of as local schools, but in many ways it is useful to think of them as state schools.
+Public schools in California are often thought of as local schools, but in many ways, it is useful to think of them as state schools.
 As discussed in Lesson 7.1, it is the state that bears the constitutional responsibility for public education, not school districts.

 The old system was nuts.